karlospn/mytechramblings-site-source-code/content/posts/modernize-wcf-legacy-app-using-corewcf.md

 The test projects are using the ``NMock3`` package to mock dependencies, this package is not compatible with .NET 7, which means that we need to use an alternate package.

-I decided to switch over to ``Moq``, but that means that a code refactor needs to be put in place to adjust the mocking code.
+I decided to switch over to ``Moq``, but that means that a code refactor needs to be put in place in order to adjust the mocking code.

-The next code snippet shows a pair of Unit Tests where the mock dependencies have been switched from ``NMock3`` to ``Moq``.
+The next code snippet shows some of the project unit tests where the ``NMock3`` package has been uninstalled and the source code refactored to work with ``Moq``.

 ```csharp
 namespace BookingMgmt.Domain.UnitTest.GivenBooking